mirkosimunovic/qvis/README.md

 Place your "qdb.yaml" file in the qvis main working directory and update the file name on hscqueueconfig.py if needed.

+You need to have downloaded the queue spreadsheet files for the semester.
+The files are located in nextcloud /subaru-support-queue-shared/HSC-S2**/ob/
+- programs.xlsx
+- schedule.xlsx
+- [all individual spreadsheet files of each program in the semester]

 Run the tool from command line

 $ python qvis.py

+Created by Mirko Simunovic.
+Email me at mirkosm@naoj.org.